-“…what is the role of language in contemporary design?… Orlando has teamed up with her mother, the design writer, editor and curator Sophie Lovell to form the intergenerational studio_lovell.
-Here they talk about language, design and system change from their respective perspectives.”
+What is the role of language in contemporary design?
+Orlando Lovell has recently teamed up with her mother, the design writer, editor and curator Sophie Lovell, to form the intergenerational studio_lovell.
+In DAMN° magazine issue no.47 they discuss language, design and system change from their respective perspectives.

 It’s June again, time for the annual international gathering in Basel of lovers and dealers from the worlds of art and design.
 And just like every June, one if the highlights of these few days is the Vitra Summer Party in neighbouring Weil am Rhein.
 Usually the weather plays along and for one long, balmy summer evening each year, several thousand guests make merry on the green sward between the furniture company’s collection of exemplary architecture by exemplary architects, like ants enjoying a box of chocolates at a picnic.